cgencer/challenges_librarian/README.md

 ## Content details:

-- Typescript will be used on with Interface models for each content type.
+- Typescript has been used (partly) with interfaces for different content types.
+Typescript will be more embbeded later on.
-- Content types will be inherited from the base content class.
+- Content types are inherited from the base content class.
+- *Contents can be nested*, whereas each have a parent id to be referred.
 - Comments are just another content-type, implementing the content class, thus retrieval of comments should be done recursively within the same table (which should be easier on postgresql).
-- Imported content will always be saved within the JSON-field of the content-table, which uses the JSON field-type.
+- Imported content (such as different elements, tags) should always be saved into the JSON-field of the content-table, which is of type JSON.

 ## Security concerns:

 - Various middlewares are added and configurable troughout the JSON files located within config/ folder.
 - Content Security Policies are also located in the same folder.
-- The Rest API implements JWT tokens of 1-hour lifetime.
+- The Rest API implements JWT tokens of 1-hour lifetime, but *auth functionality has been truncated atm*.

 ## Test-driven:
 - Test-cases for various parts are planned, but won't be heavily enforced as in TDD.

 ## setup steps:

-* create an empty database
-* edit *config/[app-dev.json | app-prod.json]* to reflect your setup
+* copy the files within the zipfile into their respective folders, edit *config/[app-dev.json | app-prod.json]* if needed
-* if needed, you can edit *config/policies.json* as well
-* to create the required folders and files please run `npx sequelize-cli init --force`
-* to create dummy data for users & contents tables please run `npm run db:seeds`
+* npm i / yarn install
+* edit *config/policies.json*, if it needs to be used
+* npm / yarn run start

 ### these needs to be edited to use migration & seeding & model-creation

 * edit *.sequelizerc*, reflecting the database connection info
 * edit *.sequelizeautoconfig.json*, reflecting the database connection info